COURSE POLICY INFORMATION

 Pass/Fail

-Students with excessive absences that require substantial modifications to their curriculum will be required to use the PASS/FAIL option.
-This decision will be made in collaboration with the assistant principal, school counselor, and subject area department supervisor.
+Students with excessive absences, as defined by missing 25% of the course or requiring substantial modifications to their curriculum, will be required to use the PASS/FAIL option.
+This decision will be made through PPT, 504 meeting, or Action/SST meeting in collaboration with the assistant principal, school counselor, and subject area department supervisor.

 Students who enter the school from a foreign country and experience difficulty with the English language or who have been identified as English Language learners (ELs) may, with appropriate approval from the subject area department supervisor, ESOL teacher, and school counselor, elect to use the PASS/FAIL option instead of letter grades.